itkhanz/Cleanium/README.md

 **Refactoring**

 * Use IntelliJ shortcut `Ctrl + Alt + O` to optimize imports
+* Click on package folder ans use above shortcut to optimize imports for entire package
 * Use Switch statements instead of if-else conditions if the branches are more than two.
 Switch is also faster relatively.
 * Use IntelliJ shortcut `Alt + Enter` to replace the if with switch statements, and selecting replace if to switch